migtools/oadp-non-admin/docs/design/admin_control_over_spec.md

 ## Abstract

-Non Admin Controller (NAC) restricts the usage of OADP operator with NonAdminBackups and NonAdminRestores.
+Non Admin Controller (NAC) restricts the usage of OADP operator with NonAdminBackups, NonAdminRestores and NonAdminBackupStorageLocations.
-Admin users may want to further restrict this by restricting NonAdminBackup/NonAdminRestore spec fields values.
+Admin users may want to further restrict this by restricting NonAdminBackup/NonAdminRestore/NonAdminBackupStorageLocation spec fields values.

 ## Background

-Non Admin Controller (NAC) adds the ability to admin users restrict the use of OADP operator for non admin users, by only allowing them to create backup/restores from their namespaces with NonAdminBackups/NonAdminRestores.
+Non Admin Controller (NAC) adds the ability to admin users restrict the use of OADP operator for non admin users, by only allowing them to create backup/restore/backupstoragelocation objects from their namespaces with NonAdminBackups/NonAdminRestores/NonAdminBackupStorageLocations.
 Admin users may want to further restrict non admin users operations, like forcing a specific time to live (TTL) for NonAdminBackups associated Velero Backups.
-This design enables admin users to set custom default values for NonAdminBackup/NonAdminRestore spec fields, which can not be overridden by non-admin users.
+This design enables admin users to set custom default values for NonAdminBackup/NonAdminRestore/NonAdminBackupStorageLocation spec fields, which can not be overridden by non-admin users.

 ## Goals

 Enable admin users to
 - set custom default values for NonAdminBackup spec.backupSpec fields, which can not be overridden
 - set custom default values for NonAdminRestore spec.restoreSpec fields, which can not be overridden
+- set custom default values for NonAdminBackupStorageLocation spec.backupStorageLocationSpec fields, which can not be overridden

 Also
 - Show custom default values validation errors in NAC object statuses and in NAC logs

 ## Non Goals

-- Show NonAdminBackup spec.backupSpec fields/NonAdminRestore spec.restoreSpec fields custom default values to non admin users
+- Show the custom default values to non admin users in NonAdminBackup/NonAdminRestore/NonAdminBackupStorageLocation spec fields
-- Prevent non admin users to create NonAdminBackup/NonAdminRestore with overridden defaults
+- Prevent non admin users to create NonAdminBackup/NonAdminRestore/NonAdminBackupStorageLocation with overridden defaults
 - Allow admin users to set second level defaults (for example, NonAdminBackup `spec.backupSpec.labelSelector` can have a custom default value, but not just `spec.backupSpec.labelSelector.matchLabels`)
 - Check if there are on-going NAC operations prior to recreating NAC Pod
-- Allow admin users to enforce falsy values (like empty maps or empty lists) for NonAdminBackup spec.backupSpec fields/NonAdminRestore spec.restoreSpec fields
+- Allow admin users to enforce falsy values (like empty maps or empty lists) for NonAdminBackup spec.backupSpec fields/NonAdminRestore spec.restoreSpec fields/NonAdminBackupStorageLocation spec.backupStorageLocationSpec fields

 ## High-Level Design

+New fields will be added to the OADP DPA object, allowing admin users to define custom default and enforced values for specific fields in NonAdminBackup, NonAdminRestore, and NonAdminBackupStorageLocation specifications.
+The NAC will enforce these values accordingly.

+- **NonAdminBackup:**
-A field will be added to OADP DPA object.
-With it, admin users will be able to select which NonAdminBackup `spec.backupSpec` fields have custom default (and enforced) values.
-NAC will respect the set values.
-If a NonAdminBackup is created with fields overriding any enforced values, it will fail validation prior to creating an associated Velero Backup.
+  Admin users can specify which `spec.backupSpec` fields have custom default and enforced values.
+If a NonAdminBackup is created with values that override enforced settings, it will fail validation before creating an associated Velero Backup.

+- **NonAdminRestore:**
+  Admin users can define enforced and default values for `spec.restoreSpec` fields.
+Any NonAdminRestore that attempts to override enforced values will fail validation before creating an associated Velero Restore.

+- **NonAdminBackupStorageLocation:**
-Another field will be added to OADP DPA object.
-With it, admin users will be able to select which NonAdminRestore `spec.restoreSpec` fields have custom default (and enforced) values.
-NAC will respect the set values.
-If a NonAdminRestore is created with fields overriding any enforced values, it will fail validation prior to creating an associated Velero Restore.
+  Admin users can set enforced and default values for `spec.backupStorageLocationSpec` fields.
+If a NonAdminBackupStorageLocation attempts to override enforced values, it will fail validation before creating an associated Velero BackupStorageLocation.

 If admin user changes any enforced field value, NAC Pod is recreated to always be up to date with admin user enforcements.